Cluster 1: National Gallery of Art

 Washington, D.C., hosts significant collections of modern and contemporary art, featuring artists like Andy Warhol, Frida Kahlo, and Georgia O'Keeffe.
 These collections reflect the city's engagement with major artistic developments.

-A ranked sample from the sourced city dataset.
+A selection of works held in Washington D.C.'s museums.
 These are recorded associations, not a guarantee of current display.

 Claude Monet